Students working with a young patient in occupational therapy.

 What You’ll Learn

-Application to the Doctor of Occupational Therapy program is through the Occupational Therapist Centralized Application Service (OTCAS).
+Prospective students must apply through the Occupational Therapist Centralized Application Service (OTCAS).

-Focus on community service
+Focus on Community Service

 Mary’s occupational therapy program is distinguished by its focus on our communities — both locally in our pro bono clinic and globally, including a 10-day summer service program at “La Alegría en el Señor” school in Lima, Peru.

-Learn from experienced professionals
+Learn from Experienced Professionals

 Program faculty are experienced in a broad range of practice areas within occupational therapy.
 You will have many opportunities for mentoring through advising, research, and in your capstone experience.